PerttuHamalainen/LLMCode/readme.md

-This repository contains the **llmcode** Python toolkit for **automatic qualitative data coding and analysis** using Large Language Models (LLMs).
+This repository contains the **LLMCode** Python toolkit for **AI-assisted qualitative data coding and analysis** using Large Language Models (LLMs).
 This is a further development of the initial version used for the CHI 2023 paper [Evaluating Large Language Models in Generating Synthetic HCI Research Data: a Case Study.](https://dl.acm.org/doi/abs/10.1145/3544548.3580688)

 Currently, we only support OpenAI models via the OpenAI API, but support for open and locally run models such as StableLM is in the works.

 *This initial release is still work-in-progress.
 Expect multiple updates during the next weeks.*

+### Executive Summary
+**LLMCode codes and analyzes a dataset of texts based on human-created example codes.** Traditional qualitative content analysis and thematic analysis can very labor-intensive, and our goal is to enable extending such analyses to **large-scale data** such as online discussions.
+At the same time, we prioritize maintaining **researcher agency and control**.

+For instance, the codes might summarize open-ended question answers.
+In a study about why people experience games as art, an example answer and codes might be:

+Text: *A group of people took time and effort in making this area of the game, Kaer Morhen (and honestly most of the game too, the experience was simply more profound here), so beautiful.
+It was akin to looking at a photographer's work and wanting to physically visit where the picture was taken.*

+Codes: *effort invested in making the game; beauty*

+In particular, LLMCode is designed to assist a researcher in the first 3 stages of the thematic analysis process of [Braun & Clarke](https://biotap.utk.edu/wp-content/uploads/2019/10/Using-thematic-analysis-in-psychology-1.pdf.pdf):

+*1. Familiarizing yourself with the data:* Using LLMCode, you don't need to read all your data.
+You only need to read until you can come up with a coding scheme/style and some initial examples.

+*2. Generating initial codes:* You only need to provide around 10 pairs of example texts and codes.
+LLMCode will extrapolate from these to code the rest.

+*3. Searching for themes:* LLMCode automatically groups codes into broader groups/themes.

+The groups/themes are saved in a format that allows easy editing and refinement by a human researcher (see below for details).

 ### Installing
 Download the repository, navigate to its root folder in a command line window, and run: